Helicopter crashes in Alaska killing 5, seriously injuring 1

 No identities were immediately released, but authorities are notifying next of kin.

 The Alaska State Troopers, Alaska Army National Guard, and Alaska Mountain Rescue Group will attempt recovery efforts at the site Sunday.
+A temporary flight restriction is in place near Knik Glacier until 11 a.m.
+Monday for a recovery mission.
+Pilots should avoid the area, troopers say.

 The National Transportation Safety Board said an investigator was headed to the crash scene.